Levittown, New York: 2000 census

+2005–2007 American Community Survey estimates

-The median income for a household in the community was $124,995, and the median income for a family was $132,887 (these figures had risen from $95,979 and $99,845 respectively as of a 2007 estimate).
+According to 2005–2007 American Community Survey estimates, the median income for a household in the community was $124,995, and the median income for a family was $132,887.
 Males had a median income of $94,803 versus $79,962 for females.
 The per capita income for the CDP was $45,917.
 1.0% of the population and 0.1% of families were below the poverty line.
 Out of the total population, 0.2% of those under the age of 18 and 0.3% of those 65 and older were living below the poverty line.

+Religion

+By the 1960s, Levittown's population was one-third Roman Catholic, one-third Jewish, and one-third Protestant.
+The community's rapid postwar growth was accompanied by the establishment of new religious institutions.
+St. Bernard's Catholic Church held its first Mass in 1948, and the Levittown Community Church was organized in 1949.
+The Israel Community Center was established in 1948 and became a center of Jewish religious and social life in Levittown.